TaskaRaine/Ancient-Tools/README.md

 -- Pitch
 New crafting process - Pitch!

-Firepits, Forges and Pit Kilns can use pitch for a fuel and will become waterproof(won't extinguish due to rain).
+Firepits, Forges, Pit Kilns, and Bloomeries can use pitch for a fuel and will become waterproof(won't extinguish due to rain).

 Adds a new torch block made from pitch.
 Pitch torches burn longer than regular torches and will not be extinguished if put out in the rain.